-Also to Pete Rayer ISWL G-13038 for the QSL card layout.
+Also to Pete Rayer ISWL G-13038 for the wording on the QSL card

-This station will be operating from January 19th. for 9 days for as much of the day as possible.
+This station will be operating from January 05th.
+2016, until Feb.
+02nd. for as much of the day as possible.

-All HF bands with the exception of Top band and the VHF bands, as and when they are open.
+All HF bands with the exception of Top band,also on VHF bands, all bands as and when they are open.

 All logs will be uploaded to Eqsl, a paper card is also available to all contacts made, on a QSLR basis.

 Walton on the Naze is a pretty little seaside town, with a very nice beach, situated on the east coast of Essex.

 It is roughly half way between Clacton on Sea and the very busy port of Felixstowe

 Probably the most prominant feature is the Naze Tower, at 86 feet in height and is thought to be the only one of its kind in the world.

 Built in 1721 it is octaginal in shape and has eight floors, originally built as a marker for ships in the days before lighthouses became common place.